 But what can you do?

-The most basic approach is a do-it-yourself credit check that is both free and relatively easy.
-This includes balancing your checkbook to make sure no one’s running up debit charges without you knowing and checking your credit card bills, line by line, to make sure the charges are legit.
-Some thieves are in it for the long term, and they will make a series of small charges in the hope they fly under your radar.
-Go over every line.
+The basics entail balancing your checkbook to make sure no one’s running up debit charges without you knowing, and checking your credit card bills line by line to make sure those charges are legitimate.
+Some thieves are in it for the long term, and they will make a series of small charges in the hope that they fly under your radar.
+So go over every line.
 If something looks unfamiliar, check with your card issuer.